Questions About Duramax®

 What is Nanotechnology?

-Nanotechnology is the science of controlling matter on an atomic and molecular scale, and has been used to create breakthroughs in medicine, energy production, and electronics.
-By using nanotechnology, GMM has pioneered a method of hardening the resins used in non-stick coatings system, resulting in the breakthrough of DURAMAX®.
+Nanotechnology is the science of controlling matter on an atomic and molecular scale and has been used to create breakthroughs in medicine, energy production, and electronics.
+Using nanotechnology, GMM has pioneered a method of hardening the resins used in non-stick coatings systems, resulting in the breakthrough of DURAMAX®.

 How good is DURAMAX®?

-To continue the slightly exaggerated analogy used above, imaging taking the tray of Jell-O with the diamonds suspended in it, and then transforming the Jell-O into concrete!
-This is the power of nanotechnology, which results in the hardest and longest lasting nonstick coating ever made.
+To continue the slightly exaggerated analogy used above, imagine taking the tray of Jell-O with the diamonds suspended in it and then transforming the Jell-O into concrete!
+This is the power of nanotechnology, which results in the hardest and longest-lasting non-stick coating ever made.
 In the following video clip, the performance of DURAMAX® is shown:

 DURAMAX® is a coating system which will retain excellent food release and scratch resistance for years and years- up to the life of the cookware itself.
 In fact, many of GMM’s customers that are using this technology actually encourage the use of metal utensils on their cookware.
 GMM’s DURAMAX® will meet every need of both the highest quality cookware manufacturer and the most accomplished chef.